Skadoosh-mxkn/Measurement-of-pollutants-and-air-quality/README.md

 If you like to contact us you can do it through our emails

 - Juan Luis Ruiz Vanegas ----> juanluisruiz971@gmail.com
-- Andres Soto Millan ----> hoblam500@gmail.com
+- Paola González Hernández ----> paaoogh@gmail.com